fommil/luddcam/README.md

 **LuddCam** is a minimalist astrophotography control system.
 Designed for a Raspberry Pi with a screen and controller, it brings the feel of a classic DSLR to your astrocamera.

-Modern astrophotography software often tries to automate everything: go-to, framing, autofocus, flat frames, guiding, meridian flips, live stacking... and before you know it, the telescope is doing all the work, and you're just a remote spectator from your living room.
+Modern astrophotography software automates everything: go-to, framing, autofocus, calibration, guiding, meridian flips, live stacking... and before you know it, the telescope is doing all the work, and you're just a remote spectator from your living room.
 LuddCam goes the other way.
 It requires you to be physically present: polar aligning through a scope, focusing, framing your shot, checking your histograms, pressing the shutter, waiting patiently to see how it comes out.
 It's not about convenience or performance, it's about connection.

-LuddCam supports a few carefully chosen "cheat codes", like electronic filter wheels, guiding, and plate solving.
+LuddCam supports a few carefully chosen "cheat codes", like electronic filter wheels.
 But they are there as helpers, not crutches.
 Astrophotographers are encouraged to star hop to their targets (following printed star charts) instead of using go-to, use their mount's manual tracking or periodic error correction (PEC) whenever exposure and focal lengths allow it, and to manually change filters.
 The luddite way is to minimise the amount of technology used for any given picture, but the main objective is to be present, under the stars.
-LuddCam is open to integrating with any hardware, but draws the line at remote connections.
+LuddCam is open to integrating with any hardware but draws the line at wifi and anything that can be achieved manually at the start of the session (e.g. slewing, rotating).

 Whether you're a DIY tinker-photographer, an analog romantic, or just someone who enjoys feeling the click of a real button under a dark sky, LuddCam is for you.

 # LuddScore

-Sometimes we just want to take the best picture possible and that's not possible the Luddite way: more technology does demonstrably make things better (when it works!).
-To help even the field, try computing your Luddite Score, and use it as a way to avoid comparing yourself with unatainable god-like images on astrobin.
+If you want to take the best picture possible, and squeeze every ounce of performance out of your gear, you should instead get an [ASIAIR](https://www.zwoastro.com/product-category/asiair/), [StellaVita](https://www.touptekastro.com/en-eu/products/stellavita), [StellarMate](https://stellarmate.com/) or a laptop with [SharpCap](https://www.sharpcap.co.uk/) or [NINA](https://nighttime-imaging.eu/).

+If you are still interested in the luddite way, then you can avoid comparing yourself with unatainable god-like images on astrobin by calculating your Luddite Score.

-Start with a score of 10 and deduct a point for every one of the following that you use in a picture:
+Start with a score of 10 and deduct a point for every one of the following that you use in a project:

 - any kind of wireless connection
-- computer assisted polar alignment
+- automated polar alignment
-- go-to find the target
-- plate solving to find the target
+- go-to to find your target
-- using a guide camera
+- autoguiding with a secondary camera
 - automated flat panels
 - automated rotation
 - automated filter changes